mohamedsaber00/CopiedNotes-Evernote-addon/README.md

 </p>

-Copied Note is an open source Android app helps tp copy text and save it directly on Evernote
+Copied Note is an open source Android app helps tp copy text and save it directly in Evernote

 # Main Features!